zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 =>One IAM Role can be assigned to multiple EC2 instances in the different regions.

+=>You can use an IAM role to delegate access to resources that are in different AWS accounts that you own.
+You share resources in one account with users in a different account.
+By setting up **cross-account access** in this way, you don't need to create individual IAM users in each account.
+In addition, users don't have to sign out of one account and sign into another in order to access resources that are in different AWS accounts.

 ## 025 IAM Security Tools

 IAM Credentials Report(accout-level)